As many of you may know, I am a huge fan of salads. Fresh, crunchy, colorful, creative – they are delicious.

 - Whole30: To compliment a Whole30 diet, simply omit the edamame beans and honey, replace the soy sauce with gluten-free coconut aminos, replace the rice vinegar in the salad dressing with fresh citrus juice (lemon, lime, orange or tangerine will all work) and use your favorite Whole30 approved (no added sugar) chili sauce.

-If this Asian chicken salad is a part of your meal prepping, you can:
+To Make Ahead: If this Asian chicken salad is a part of your meal prepping or want to make it ahead, you can:

 - Make the sesame salad up to a week in advance and keep it in a jar (tightly sealed) in the fridge.